 Some links in this post may be affiliate links

-Pilea peperomioides (Missionary Plant) flourishes in bright light, moderate warmth, average humidity and moderately moist, fertile, succulents potting soil coupled with quarterly feeding in the growing season.
+Pilea peperomioides (Missionary Plant) thrives in bright indirect light, average warmth and humidity and moderately moist, fertile potting soil coupled with quarterly feeding in the growing season.

-Pilea peperomioides also called Pancake Plant, Friendship Plant, Chinese Money Plant or UFO Plant is one of the popular succulent plants and bears round, dark-green leaves which are held on long petioles.
+Pilea peperomioides also called Chinese Money Plant Pancake Plant, Friendship Plant, or UFO Plant is among the popular succulent plants and bears round, dark-green leaves which are held on long petioles.

-The stem in Chinese Money Plant is greenish to dark brown and often upright straight.
+The stem is greenish to dark brown and often upright straight.
 The flowers are inconspicuous consisting of clusters of highly reduced unshowy, unisexual flowers.

 The common name, 'Missionary Plant', is because a Norwegian missionary, Agnar Espegren, brought it from China to Norway in 1946, from there it was spread throughout Scandinavia.